 Every time a supplier delivered materials for the project the exact quantities and details of those materials would be entered into the ledger…And so on.

 Project Managers have the power to change the game…

-On any construction project, it’s the project manager’s primary role and responsibility to create, validate and implement financial transactions and contractual agreements between all respective parties on behalf of the principal.
+On any construction project, it’s the project managers primary role and responsibility to create, validate and implement financial transactions and contractual agreements between all respective parties on behalf of the principle.

-A project manager who can implement Smart Contracts will be able to offer SIGNIFICANT benefits to the principal in terms of time and cost savings and security.
+A project manager who can implement Smart Contracts will be able to offer SIGNIFICANT benefits to the principle in terms of time and cost savings and security.

 Today’s Construction contracts are extremely complex and often subject to confusion, misinterpretation and dispute.
 Transferring them into Smart Contract format such that they can be implemented by everyday people with total trust and understanding is realistically still several years away.
 However, Wildara intends to be the first project management firm in Australia to implement a Smart Contract.

 Author – Riley Smith